just-hms/CS-P2P-Hybrid-Chat-C/README.md

 }
 ```
 ⚡
-- new 🍎 adds starts connection to other group 🍎s
+- new 🍊 adds starts connection to other group 🍊s

 ## new_user_is_added

-`req => all other 🍎s`
+`req => all other 🍊s`

 ```json
 {